pnp/pnpassessment/docs/sharepoint-syntex/readme.md

 - **Content processing**: Automate the capture, ingestion, and categorization of content and streamline content-centric processes.
 - **Content compliance**: Connect and manage content to improve security and compliance.

-The SharePoint Syntex features bring a ton of added value in the content management space, but how do you know which sites in your tenant can truly benefit from the value that SharePoint Syntex brings?
-Tenants can have thousands of sites and manually assessing them is not an easy task.
-Using the SharePoint Syntex adoption module of the Microsoft 365 Assessment tool this assessment is done for you: after [running an assessment](assess.md) you can generate a [Power BI report](report-intro.md) that will explain to you where using SharePoint Syntex will add value to your organization.
+If you are considering a trial of SharePoint Syntex, or have purchased and have just started on your journey, you might be wondering where to begin.
+Many customers start their SharePoint Syntex journey with a specific scenario in mind but want to know where else SharePoint Syntex might be able to help.
+Others see value in the technology, but can’t identify that first use case to make it real.
+Using the SharePoint Syntex Assessment, the first module of the new Microsoft 365 Assessment Tool, enables you to [gather data about your SharePoint libraries](assess.md), and generate a [Power BI report](report-intro.md) with recommendations of where Syntex might fit and bring added value for your organization.
+These recommendations are based on factors such as the size and structure of libraries, the existing use of metadata or content types, and the use of retention labels.